-Lam Tung-pang is one of the most prominent artists of his generation whose coming-of-age coincides with drastic social changes, a result of his homeland’s decolonisation from constitutional monarchy and new allegiance to China in a short span of time.
-Traversing between the media of painting, site-specific installation, sound and video, Lam’s playful practice arises from a curious imagination that recombines traditional iconography and vernacular materials, innovating with a myriad of found objects and images to form new practices that are often experimental in nature.
+Lam Tung Pang shares the same experience with other Hong Kong artists who grew up in 1990s, whose coming-of-age coincides with drastic social changes, a result of his homeland’s decolonisation from constitutional monarchy and new allegiance to China in a short span of time.
+Traversing between the media of painting, site-specific installation, sound and video, Lam’s playful practice arises from a curious imagination that recombines traditional iconography and vernacular elements, innovating with a myriad of found objects and images to form new practices that are often experimental in nature.
 Lam’s works engage the themes of collective memories and fleeting nostalgia, which articulate an ongoing negotiation of the overlapping city-state’s reality.
 In his allegorical landscapes, journeys and sceneries become essential passages connecting time and distance, longing and loss.

 Lam currently lives and works in Hong Kong.

 The Great Escape / 2020

 Just like Harry Houdini, most magicians solitarily create miracles.
 Spectators consider these miracles as the fate of the “individual” in the collective body, like fantasizing in the open road about a secret chamber.